dgarnitz-zz/intent-interview-challenge/README.md

 Testing is done with mocha and supertest.

 The project should be view on a web browser.
 I recommend Chrome, as thats what I used when testing it.
-It was not built mobile response due to time constraints. e
+It was not built mobile responsive due to time constraints, but that would be an easy extension.